-- D.2 The Executive Director Resources is responsible for the operation of the Council's accounting systems, the form of accounts and the supporting financial records.
-Any changes made by Chief Officers to the existing financial systems or the establishment of new systems must be approved in advance by the Executive Director Resources.
-However, Chief Officers are responsible for the proper operation of financial processes in their own directorates. - D.3 Any changes to agreed procedures by Chief Officers to meet their own specific service needs should be agreed in advance with the Executive Director Resources. - D.4 Chief Officers should ensure that their staff receive relevant financial training that has been approved by the Executive Director Resources. - D.5 Chief Officers must ensure that, where appropriate, computer and manual systems are registered in accordance with data protection legislation.
-Chief Officers must ensure that staff are aware of their responsibilities under freedom of information legislation.
+- D.2 The Section 151 Officer is responsible for the operation of the Council's accounting systems, the form of accounts and the supporting financial records.
+Any changes made by Chief Officers to the existing financial systems or the establishment of new systems must be approved in advance by the Section 151 Officer.
+However, Chief Officers are responsible for the proper operation of financial processes in their own directorates. - D.3 Any changes to agreed procedures by Chief Officers to meet their own specific service needs should be agreed in advance with the Section 151 Officer. - D.4 Chief Officers should ensure that their staff receives relevant financial training that has been approved by the Section 151 Officer. - D.5 Chief Officers must ensure that accounting records and financial systems are operated in line with the council's information assurance framework to ensure security of information/information systems is maintained.
+Chief Officers must ensure records are managed appropriately and obligations set out in applicable information legislation met.